 I would’ve been skeptical about joining a healthshare ministry, but before signing up we talked to several people who have used healthsharing and raved about it (including my parents).
 My parents, fellow entrepreneurs, joined Samaritan Ministries after the Affordable Healthcare Act passed, making traditional healthcare unaffordable for them.
 This is a pain point for many of our self-employed friends.
 My family has claimed several procedures and doctors visits over the years and have had nothing but good things to say.

 We would’ve joined Samaritan years ago, however, you are required to have a pastor’s signature and sign a statement of faith.
 It’s hard to have a “home church” when you’re never in a place longer than a month, so we were unable to join.
 (Remember the foundation of healthsharing is that you share medical costs with a group of individuals with common ethical or religious beliefs.)

-This year, we chose Liberty Healthshare (on the recommendation of Michelle from Making Sense of Cents).
-Liberty is religiously affiliated like all healthsharing organizations, but does not require you to be religious.
+So we chose Liberty Healthshare (on the recommendation of Michelle from Making Sense of Cents).
+Liberty is religiously affiliated like all healthsharing organizations but does not require you to be actively religious.

 Liberty Healthshare has an affiliate program (you earn $100 for every person you refer) so I tweeted at Michelle and she sent Liberty my phone number and email address.

 They called me (the call was less than three minutes), emailed over a few forms I could fill out online, and we were done!

 100% of eligible medicals bills will be covered, up to $1,000,000.
 Since our average spend on doctor visits in our marriage was exactly $0, we figured that sounded like a pretty good deal.

 Then in late 2018, I got pregnant.
 (Yay for us, uh oh for Liberty.)